 Also, you can gift these to your tequila partners on their birthdays or special events.
 We do hassle-free deliveries at your doorsteps.
 Don't worry!
 No matter the occasion, tequila would always be better than any gift.
 You can gift your friends a personalized bottle of Tequilla or a customized basket of all the liquors available on our website.
 You will find tequila, vodka, scotch, etc., of different brands on browsing.

 So what are you waiting for when you have the perfect online liquor store here.

 Shop tequila from here and enjoy!

 Let us see what is in your bottle of tequila!

 Tequila is produced, bottled, and inspected in only specific regions of Mexico, such as Jalisco, Nayarit, Guanajuato, Michoacan, and Tamaulipas, but that has only served to increase its popularity.
-Tequila shots and margaritas (tequila being the essential ingredient) are the most coveted beverages; there are several cocktail recipes, in which it can be mixed.
+Tequila shots and margaritas (tequila being the essential ingredient) are the most coveted beverages.

 How is it made?

 Tequila is made by distilling the fermented juices of the Weber blue agave plant.
-The large bulbous part of the plant (after removing leaves) is slowly baked in steam or brick ovens until the starches are converted to sugars.
-The baked agave is crushed to extract sweet juice, which is then fermented with yeast to convert the sugar into alcohol.
-All tequilas have to contain at least 51% Weber blue agave, but the best ones have 100%.
-When tequila isn’t marked as “Tequila 100% de Agave”, it means there are different agave varieties or other ingredients have been mixed into it.
+The big bulbous part of the plant (after removing leaves) is slowly baked in steam or brick ovens until the starches are converted to sugars.
+The baked agave gets crushed to extract sweet juice and then fermented with yeast to convert the sugar into alcohol.
+All tequilas contain at least 51% Weber blue agave, but the best ones have 100%.
+When you see tequila not marked as “Tequila 100% de Agave”, there are chances of different agave varieties or other ingredients mixed in it.